hisaylama/DSF_Lending_Club_Predictions/README.md

 Each notebook is self-contained and includes comments explaining the purpose of each section of code.
 Follow the notebooks in the order they are listed to replicate the analysis and model development.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit pull requests with any enhancements, bug fixes, or improvements.

 ## Acknowledgments

 - Thanks to all Elvtr and teams who have invested their efforts in develop this project